 The material used is a double-dipped, galvanized hardware cloth that is sure to stay strong, durable, and rust-free for longer than comparable options.

-This brand offers hardware cloth rolls in many different heights and sizes, so it is effortless to choose an option that will save you money or fit your project perfectly.
+This brand offers hardware cloth rolls in many different heights and sizes.
+This makes it easy to choose an option that will save you money or fit your project perfectly.

-The best way to buy is to make sure that you buy enough fencing but also consider how big of a roll you will be able to maneuver while setting up your coop.
+The best way to buy is to make sure that you buy enough fencing.
+However, also consider how big of a roll you will be able to maneuver while setting up your coop.

-Some owners have had issues with their Fencer Wire 19-Gauge Galvanized Hardware Cloth arriving dented, which can happen during transit even to the most durable fence types.
+Some owners have had issues with their Fencer Wire 19-Gauge Galvanized Hardware Cloth arriving dented.
+This can happen during transit even to the most durable fence types.

 Thankfully, this fencing can be bent and molded in various ways without causing much damage to the fence itself, so you can easily reshape the fence using your hands or a pair of pliers with pretty good success.

 Amagabeli Garden Home Hardware Cloth Galvanized Welded Wire Roll

 This ½-Inch Hardware Cloth Galvanized Welded Wire Roll is another great fencing option for those who want to choose something on the super-strong end of the spectrum.

 This hardware cloth option has a ½-inch mesh opening that is perfect for setting up a chicken coop that needs the ultimate protection from potential predators in the area.

 The fencing is galvanized and double-zinc coated, which means that it is very rust-resistant and should last for a long time.
 While the weave is tight and well supported, it still has some flexibility to it so it can be wrapped and bent where needed.